Last updated: 2026-04-20

 Should You Buy the 2021 BMW X6?

-A pre-purchase inspection is recommended for used examples, with particular attention to service brakes, hydraulic (1).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to service brakes, hydraulic (1).
+An extended warranty is worth pricing out.

 Compared to the 2022 BMW X6, which scored 6 points higher.